tumelohq/documentation/What_is_Voting/README.md

 In order for an end-user investor to successfully vote we need:

 * The ISINs of the instruments they hold
-* The number of units they hold in each instrument
 * The percentage weighting of each instrument by value relative to the overall account value

 With this information the Tumelo transparency system is able to determine the full list of companies the user is invested in, either directly or indirectly through intermediate funds.
 For further details of how to use the Tumelo API to provide the data required to enable voting for an individual investor, please see the [Investor Account Transparency](../Investor_Account_Transparency/README.md) section.